Jedediah Aaker: Career

-Bearding
+Aaker has been involved with several NW rock bands playing bass.

 Aaker has been cultivating his beard for more than ten years.
 He's become a notable figure in competitive bearding events, winning several freestyle awards, and can be seen in the first season of IFC series Whisker Wars.

 At the 2014 World Beard and Moustache Championships held inside Portland's Keller Auditorium, which hosted 300 contestants from ten countries, Aaker emerged as a fan favorite.
-The Oregonian reported that he "somehow got extra time, walking onstage in short shorts and a white fur coat, his red beard shaped into a flying V guitar, gyrating his belly to the roar of the crowd.
-He walked away with sixth place, but he stole the audience's heart."

-In 2012, Aaker helped found the Portland Beardsmen – a band of facial-hair enthusiasts who compete for prizes awarded on the merits of beard size, grooming, style, creativity, and other characteristics.
+In 2012, Aaker helped found the Portland Beardsmen.
 The nonprofit group raises funds for transportation to far-flung tournaments, and they also organize charitable efforts such as beard-wielded car washes.

-For their annual Beards N Roses drive each Mother's Day, hirsute members don brightly-colored tights and tutus for delivering bouquets to Portland-area moms.
-Aaker helped originate the program six years ago to benefit the Uprise Books Project.
+In a 2018 feature article titled "Twilight of the Hipsters", the French edition of Rolling Stone introduced Aaker as an "actor, concert booker, chauffeur for rock stars, and distributor of the Lucky Egg vending machines that he installs in bars."

 Portland Beardsmen

 On the evening of August 28, 2012, Aaker was among 13 bearded men detained at gunpoint by officers from the Portland police on the Burnside Bridge during what the Oregonian termed "a military-themed photo shoot for breast cancer awareness."
 After an unnamed observer's 911 call alerted authorities about suspicious characters wearing camouflaged body armor, both sides of the bridge were closed for nearly an hour as the police investigated the situation.
 Two men were taken into custody for disorderly conduct and carrying an (unloaded) AR-15 assault rifle through a public space.

 According to KPTV News, the group was organized by Aaker to aid a national fundraising campaign entitled "Beards for Breast Cancer" that was assembling a calendar featuring pictures of boarding groups from around the country.
 Since the Portland contingent was designated to appear alongside July, Aaker thought the resulting photo should feel especially patriotic, which led several of the beardsmen to don militaristic garb.
-(KATU News reported that Aaker himself had on an NSYNC T-shirt.)
-"We are the good guys," Aaker told the station, "just a bunch of dudes walking across the bridge wearing camo getting rad."